wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 #### Redirection

-By default, the page will get reload after the bulk action is done.
-You can set redirect URL by passing an array in the `wp_send_json_success()` function in your callback function.
+By default, the page will get reload after the bulk action is completed.
+You can set the redirect URL by passing an array with `redirect` key in the `wp_send_json_success()` function in your callback function.
 For example:

 ```php
 // in your callback function